Showing posts with label Autograph. Show all posts

 Mary, not at Jennings' studio but on a set that spared no expense and featuring a palmist print on the wall, in the 1911 IMP The Mirror.
 (Courtesy of the Mary Pickford Foundation.)

 Exquisite, lightly-tinted, personalized and hand-signed portrait of Mary Pickford by Bachrach, presumably taken in Washington, DC.
-Trimmed. ca.1913.
-While it was almost certainly just advertising, the studio claimed, at least back in 1914, to have taken Mary's personal favorite portrait photograph.
-Gifted from the Pamela Short Collection.
+Trimmed.
+1913.
+While it was almost certainly just advertising, the studio claimed, at least back in 1914, to have taken Mary's personal favorite portrait.

 Mary Pickford - Melbourne Spurr Photos